sikaeducation/curriculum/201/standards/add-interactivity/topics/dom-1/README.md

 # DOM

-How do you combine HTML and JavaScript to make your web pages dynamic and interactive?
+How do HTML and JavaScript be used to make web pages dynamic and interactive?

 ## The Document Object Model